nduytg/System-Engineer-Cheat-Sheets/README.md

 Markdown linting is enforced in two ways:

 - A pre-commit hook runs `pymarkdown` to scan all Markdown files locally.
 - A GitHub Actions workflow (`Markdown lint`) executes the same check on every push and pull request.

-Following these checks keeps the cheat sheets consistently formatted and ready for publishing.
+Install the linter with `pip install pymarkdownlnt` or via `pre-commit`'s managed environments.
+Running the checks keeps the cheat sheets consistently formatted and ready for publishing.